KangboLu/Yelp-Camp/README.md

    * Image

 ##Layout and Basic Styling
-* Create our header and footer partials
+* Create header and footer partials
 * Add in Bootstrap

 ##Creating New Campgrounds